-I recently had a client who got serious about turning her calling into a career, and she told me that in order to do so, she needed to focus, prioritize, and cut out distractions.
+I recently had a client who got serious about turning her calling into a career, and she told me that in order to do so, she needed to create more space in her schedule for her business.
+She needed to focus, prioritize, and cut out distractions.

 “Great!”
 I said.
 “What’s keeping you distracted?”

 Her reply was instant: “Other people.”

 Then she asked one of the biggest and most important questions I get asked on a daily basis: “How do I set a boundary or say 'no' without upsetting other people?”